 Qualcomm gained a bigger market value than Intel Corp.
-(INTC) for the first time last week after it forecast results that topped analysts’ estimates, adding to evidence that smartphones are gaining ground at the expense of computers.
+(INTC:US) for the first time last week after it forecast results that topped analysts’ estimates, adding to evidence that smartphones are gaining ground at the expense of computers.
 Under Jacobs, Qualcomm is gaining as consumers in developed nations snap up pricey new phones while those in emerging markets upgrade to devices that provide Web access.

 Qualcomm gets the majority of its sales from chips and the majority of profit from licensing its ownership of technology fundamental to modern mobile phones and networks.
 Licensee fees deliver profit margins of more than 80 percent enabling the company to invest in new technology for its chips at a faster pace than rivals, said Jacobs.

 “The licensing business helps us so that we are out ahead of the technology,” Jacobs said.